olegelantsev/blog/content/posts/cosmocube-from-2d-to-3d/index.md

 <!-- # Context -->

+## The hook

-I started developing a game to apply to Zeptolab.
+I wrote a game in C++.
 Why?
 That was an application requirement back then.
-Zeptolab is the company famous for its Cut The Rope game, first published in 2010, it has been downloaded more than 600M times.
-Addictive gameplay attracted not only players, but developers - apparently many candidates applied.
+Zeptolab is the company produced famous Cut The Rope, first published in 2010, it has been downloaded more than 600M times.
+Addictive gameplay attracted not only players, but developers - many candidates applied for a job.
 Company announced that applicants should build a game on a given topic, e.g. Arkanoid, write it in C++, no frameworks, it should work on Android or iOS.
+Back then it was a tech choice in Zeptolab not to use well-known frameworks and built engine in-house.

-Such challenge attracted me too, I started to work on what was most recently announced - pacman-like game.
-I recently got acquainted with OpenGL ES 2.0 by studying Gameplay3D, an open-source game engine, and I signed up for it.
+Why should I apply as well?
+I started to work on what was most recently announced - pacman-like game.
+I just graduated from university and worked in iOS and Android app development.
+At that time I came across GamePlay3D - an open-source game engine and built a few simple things with it.

+## Where do I start?

 At the beginning, I focused on making a 2D game, where a hero would need to collect all the items and avoid toucing the enemy (ghosts) in a 2D labyrinth.